 Questions about taking part in a clinical trial?

 1. What is a clinical trial and what happens during one?

 Clinical trials are research studies using human volunteers that are aimed at finding better ways to prevent, screen for, diagnose or treat disease.
-There are 3 phases (Phases 1, 2, 3) of clinical trials a treatment or device must pass before the U.S. Food and Drug Administration (FDA) will consider it approved for use by patients.
-Once approved, the treatment or device may enter Phase 4 studies (also known as post-marketing studies) which study the safety and efficacy over larger, more diverse populations for longer periods of time.
+There are 3 phases (Phases 1, 2, 3) of clinical trials a treatment must pass before the U.S. Food and Drug Administration (FDA) will consider it approved for use by patients.
+Once approved, the treatment may enter Phase 4 studies (also known as post-marketing studies) which study the safety and efficacy over larger, more diverse populations for longer periods of time.

 Clinical trial participants may be sorted into different groups such as a control group or an interventional group.
-The interventional group may receive a new treatment or device, while the control group will receive a placebo (a substance that has no therapeutic effect).
+The interventional group may receive a new treatment, while the control group will receive a placebo (a substance that has no therapeutic effect).
 Depending on the design of the study, the participant, physicians and researchers may not know who is receiving the treatment or placebo.
 This allows the physicians and researchers to collect data objectively (not influenced by personal bias or judgment).

 All participants are given the same level of medical care and attention by health care providers and researchers in the study, with regular follow-ups to monitor safety and efficacy for all treatment groups.

 2. Who can participate in a clinical trial?

 Different clinical trials may have different eligibility requirements that are used to identify appropriate participants and ensure their safety.